week on Treasure Island Oldies

 The Treasure Island Oldies Blog

-is playing a great live performance by The Doors
+playing a great live performance of Patsy Cline

-with Light My Fire.
-It’s our Song of the
+singing Crazy.
+It’s our Song of the Week.

 Voice Your Choice

-Wilson.
-Cast your vote at the Voice Your Choice
+your vote at the Voice Your Choice page for either

 Here’s the Rock and Roll News for the week of